chinitaberrio/bag_analyse/README.md

 optional arguments:
   -h, --help            show this help message and exit -bag INPUT_BAG, --input-bag INPUT_BAG
-                        Name of the ROS bag file to analyse -kml OUTPUT_KML_FILE, --output-kml-file OUTPUT_KML_FILE
+                        Name of the ROS bag file to analyse.
+If a folder is selected, the latest bag file in that folder is analysed
+  -kml OUTPUT_KML_FILE, --output-kml-file OUTPUT_KML_FILE
                         If given, the position information is output to this KML file to be used in google earth